-- 1.11.1.
-Application for Development Approval.
-Any application for a development approval, including but not limited to: rezoning; establishment of an overlay zone; amendment to the SLDC; development of countywide impact; amendment to the SGMP or to an Area, District or Community Plan; a conditional use permit; variance; or development permit; may be approved and completed in conformance with the terms and conditions applicable at the time of submittal.
-If the development approval is not completed within the time allowed under the original development approval or permit, then the development may be constructed, completed or occupied but only in strict compliance with the provisions, criteria and standards of the SLDC as adopted herein. - 1.11.2.
-Permits and Approvals Without Vested Rights.
-Permits and approvals granted by the Board, County Development Review Committee or the Administrator prior to the effective date of this Ordinance for which rights have not vested (approved master plans, special exceptions, recognition of nonconforming uses, development plans, subdivisions, exception plats, and lot line adjustments) shall be henceforth governed by the SLDC. - 1.11.3.
+- 1.11.1 Effect of Zoning Map on Prior Zoning Approvals.
+The Zoning Map adopted in conjunction with the SLDC shall incorporate zoning or rezoning of property actions completed prior to the effective date of the SLDC. - 1.11.2.
+Prior Development Permits and Approvals.
+Except as otherwise provided in subsection 1.11.1, development permits and approvals previously granted by the Board, County Development Review Committee or the Administrator before the effective date of the SLDC for which rights have not vested (approved master plans, special exceptions, recognition of nonconforming uses, development plans, subdivisions, exception plats, and lot line adjustments) shall be henceforth governed by the SLDC. - 1.11.3.
 Permits and Approvals With Vested Rights.
-Permits and approvals granted by the Board, County Development Review Committee or the Administrator prior to enactment of this ordinance for which rights have vested shall be recognized by the County. - 1.11.4.
+Permits and approvals granted by the Board, County Development Review Committee or the Administrator prior to enactment of the SLDC for which rights have vested shall be recognized by the County. - 1.11.4.
 Approved Master Plans.
-Properties that have received final approval of a master plan within five years of the effective date of this ordinance shall file an application for approval of a development plan, preliminary development plan or subdivision plat pursuant to this SLDC no later than one year after the effective date of the SLDC, or the approval of the master plan shall expire.
-Any zoning established by an expired master plan shall be included in the Zoning Map.
+Properties that have received final approval of a master plan within five years of the effective date of the SLDC shall file an application for approval of a development plan, preliminary development plan or subdivision plat pursuant to this SLDC no later than one year after the effective date of the SLDC, or the approval of the master plan shall nevertheless expire.
+Any zoning established by an expired master plan shall be included in the Zoning Map as described in subsection 1.11.1 of the SLDC. - 1.11.5.

-1.11.5.
 Approved Preliminary Development Plans or Plats.
 Properties that have received preliminary development plan, subdivision approval or plat approval but have not received final development plan or plat approval, shall, within 24 months of said approval (or such other period as may be specified in Section 5.8.7. of the SLDC) file an application for approval of a final development plan or subdivision plat in accordance with that preliminary plan or plat or the approval of the preliminary development plan or plat shall expire and any application for development will be governed and processed according to the SLDC.